Houston4444/RaySession/INSTALL.md

 On Debian and Ubuntu, use these commands to install all build dependencies: <br/>
 `$ sudo apt-get install python3-pyqt5 pyqt5-dev-tools qtchooser qttools5-dev-tools`

+===== RUNTIME DEPENDENCIES =====

 To run it, you'll additionally need:

  - python3-liblo

+IMPORTANT : since python 3.11, because pyliblo has been totally abandonned by Dominic Sacre, you need to use the following fork: https://github.com/gesellkammer/pyliblo3, simply install it with `python3 -m pip install pyliblo3`.